jeremyhahn/go-trusted-platform/README.md

 * PKI-as-a-Service
 * OEM & Cloud Service Provider Licensing
 * Digital Rights Management
+* Local storage of high value assets

+In addition to the Trusted Computing features, this software makes hardware based security a first-class citizen, with full support for PKCS11, PIV, and FIDO2 passkeys, incorporating a full end-to-end hardware based X.509 PKI based architcture for platforms, networks, services, and end users.

+These features, when combined with remote attestation, provide clients on the trusted network with strong guarantees of privacy, security, and integrity, based on irrefutable, zero-trust, zero-knowledge proofs provided by modern cryptography standards and protocols.

 For detailed documentation on the components used in this project, please refer to the [docs](docs/OVERVIEW.md).

 ## Build